 - The policy start and end date must be valid and listed on the certificate

 - Auto liability insurance with at least $1 million worth of coverage is required if a company employee will be driving on university property.

 - Proof of worker’s compensation coverage is required if a company employee will be working on university property.

-- Be sure to review the Campus Alcoholic Beverage Policy.
+- Be sure to review the Campus Alcoholic Beverage Policy (PDF).

-- If alcohol will be served, the organizer must fill out an application to serve alcoholic beverages at a campus event.
+- If alcohol will be served, the organizer must fill out the relevant section of the campus Special Event Permit application.